 Vehicle: Modified Boeing 727

-Freebies: The Zero-G flight suit and merchandise, certificate of weightless completion, photos and video, Regravitation Celebration.
+Freebies: The Zero-G flight suit and merchandise, certificate of weightless completion, photos and video, and Regravitation Celebration.
 The trip also offers family and friends bonding time via the Non-Flyer Guest Package, where companions who do not wish to fly can still join the many pre- and post-flight events.

 Company: Mars One Foundation and Interplanetary Media Group